OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 This *HowTo* guide documents how to install EL/RHEL_ Linux using PXE_ on a client host booting by UEFI_.

-This page assumes that you already have a working DHCP_ and PXE_ boot server for installing client hosts using the Legacy_BIOS_boot_ method.
-We will show how to support also UEFI_ booting with PXE_.
+We will show how to support UEFI_ booting with PXE_, downloading files from your TFTP_ server.
-Optionally, you may also use an NFS_ server to store Kickstart_ files.

 See also our network :ref:`PXE-booting` page for Linux OS installation, and also these useful pages:

 * https://www.gnu.org/software/grub/manual/grub/grub.html